atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 </h2>
  We have trained MultipleMyeloma TensorflowUNet Model by using the following
  <b>train_eval_infer.config</b> file. <br>
-Pleae move to ./projects/MultipleMyeloma directory, and run the following bat file.<br>
+Please move to ./projects/MultipleMyeloma directory, and run the following bat file.<br>
 <pre>
 >1.train.bat
 </pre>